uccser/cs-field-guide/text/en/chapters/data-representation.md

 {image filename="colour-purple.png" alt="The colour purple."}

 As an example, suppose you have the colour that has red = 145, green = 50, and blue = 123 (it is a shade of purple shown in the square above; you can see it if you set the sliders to those values in the interactive above).
 You need to convert each of the 3 numbers into binary, using 8 bits for each.
-You can either do this by hand if you are confident with binary numbers, use [this binary number interactive with 8 columns](DR-base-conversion/public_html/index.html?base=16&columns=7&lines=A,B,C&offset=0), or use a [binary piano](dr-binary-piano-uc.pdf).
+You can either do this by hand if you are confident with binary numbers, or use [this binary number interactive with 8 columns](DR-base-conversion/public_html/index.html?base=16&columns=7&lines=A,B,C&offset=0), or use a [binary piano](dr-binary-piano-uc.pdf).
 You should get red = 10010001,
 green = 00110010,
 and blue = 01111011.